ethhub-io/ethhub/docs/built-on-ethereum/decentralized-exchanges/off-chain-orderbook/what-is-off-chain-orderbook.md

+title: Ethereum Off-chain Order Book Decentralized Exchanges
+description: A dive into what off-chain order book decentralized exchanges on Ethereum are as well as the different options.

 # Off-chain Order Book

 For "Off-Chain Orderbook" decentralized exchanges, final trades occur on chain but every order is hosted by a third party called a Relayer.
 This was the style of many early generation decentralized exchanges built on Ethereum.